Home » DIY » Photography Backdrops and Floors

 Portable Plank Wall Tutorial as a Photography Backdrop

-Although I could have made each plank extend the entire length of the wall, I chose to cross cut some so that it would look more realistic in pictures.
-I did follow a pattern working my way up the wall.
+Although I could have made each plank extend the entire wall length, I chose to cross-cut some to look more realistic in pictures.
+I did follow a pattern, working my way up the wall.

 I filled the holes, then used a quick coat of diy chalky paint (as a primer) on my new plank wall photography backdrop.
 You could stain your plank wall if that’s the look you prefer.

 Remember earlier when I told you that I had to trim the drywall?
 This is why.
-The garage door clearance is right at 8’.
+The garage door clearance is right at 8′.
 However, these trim boards are more like 7.5 feet from the driveway.
-I measured many times to make sure that this portable wall would be as tall as possible, but still clear the boards.
-Of course I tested to make sure it really would clear the opening as soon as I got the wall secured to the wheels (dollies)
+I measured many times to ensure this portable wall would be as tall as possible but still clear the boards.
+Of course, I tested to make sure it really would clear the opening as soon as I got the wall secured to the wheels (dollies)

 I do not know what that line is that appears to be on the drywall?
 Maybe it’s a shadow?